Sebastian-Fitzner/simple-revealjs-presentation/markdown/veams-workshop-2017.md

 ### Plugins

-Veams comes with a handy plugin system, allowing you to easily to add, load and configure plugins to fit your needs.
+Veams comes with a handy plugin system, allowing you to easily add, load and configure plugins to fit your needs.
-On the next slides we give you a short overview of the main plugins shipped Veams.
+On the next slides we give you a short overview of the main plugins shipped with Veams.

 --